sa-mw-dach/opendj/README.md

 Participants can add tracks to the playlist of an event.
 Curators can edit the playlist (sorting/grouping by genre, deleting) - they are like the maintainer of an open source project.
 The music is being played by a streaming provider, e.g. Spotify.

 Everybody can add the the playlist, no accounts needed, no access to local devices.
-OpenDJ is running in the internet and uses streaming provider APIs to execute the playlist on a local device (which might be connected to the PA system of a party location)
+OpenDJ is running in the internet and uses streaming provider APIs to execute the playlist on a local device (which might be connected to the PA system of a party location).

 ## Try it out
 A prototype is up and running: www.opendj.io